IT Manual: Remote Access to Linux Machines (SSH, X2Go)

 yes followed by pressing enter (return, here represented by the "↵" symbol).
 To close your SSH session use the command

 » ssh firstname.lastname@example.org↵ The authenticity of host 'lx-pool.gsi.de (188.8.131.52)' can't be established.
 RSA key fingerprint is b7:77:89:3d:96:d8:05:a3:6d:4b:17:5e:ed:81:1a:3e.
 Are you sure you want to continue connecting (yes/no)? yes↵ Warning: Permanently added 'lx-pool.gsi.de' (RSA) to the list of known hosts. email@example.com's password:

 To save your SSH configuration you can use the file

 $HOME/.ssh/config.
 It is made up of blocks.
 The first line states, to which targets the block should apply, e.g. with

 Host, which expects a list of hostnames.
-The names kann contain stars to match multiple hosts.
+The names may contain stars to match multiple hosts.
 Below are lines with SSH options and their values.
-If your Linux account name differs from your local name, you can omit the
+If your Linux account name differs from your local account name, you can omit the

 firstname.lastname@example.org with the